 If you are part owner of a foreign corporation, LLC, or partnership:

-If you are a US citizen and you own 10% or more of a foreign corporation (a corporation organized outside of the USA) you are obligated to file Form 5471 each year with your tax return.
+If you are a U.S. citizen and you own 10 percent or more of a foreign corporation (a corporation organized outside of the USA) you are obligated to file Form 5471 each year with your tax return.
 On this form, you must report the ownership of the corporation and other data.
 It also includes a balance sheet for the corporation and income and expense sheet for the current year for the corporation.

 We are happy to consult you on your particular details especially as they relate to different types of income, the income exclusion versus the tax credit, what constitutes a tax home and how to best optimize your current situation.

-Failure to file any of these forms can result in substantial penalties as well as further government inquiry into a taxpayer’s financial affairs.
-We are happy to consult you on these requirements and make sure you stay in compliance so that you can continue your life and business with a minimum amount of stress.
+We also advise you on reporting requirements and make sure you stay in compliance so that you can continue your life and business with a minimum amount of stress.